 The Brazilian light rail operator Metrofor is modernising its existing rail network in the city of Fortaleza.
 The project aims to provide a reliable and comfortable rail service to the population of Fortaleza, Caucaia, Marazion and Pacatuba.

 The remaining 5.65km section of line one with three more stations is still under construction and is expected to be fully completed by 2015.
 Trial runs began on the 7.3km section between Lapa and Retiro in June 2014.
 The cost of construction of line one was estimated at $307m.
 It was financed with $150m by the World Bank, $40m by the Federal government of Brazil and $67m by the Bahia State.
 The line's construction includes 1.2km of tunnel, 4.7km of elevated levels and 5.8km at-grade track.

-The second line's construction is expected to begin in the first quarter of 2013.
+The second line’s construction is expected to begin by the end of 2014.
 The line will include construction of a 24.2km track between Lauro de Freitas and Bonocô avenue in Salvador, and 13 stations.
-In July 2012, the Bahia state began a consultation process for the metro's second line, which is expected to be operational within 26 months.
+In July 2012, the Bahia state began a consultation process for the metro’s second line.

 Bombardier was awarded with a contract to provide its CITYFLO 350 mass transit solution, which is an onboard automatic train protection (ATP) system for Salvador Metro.
 The scope of the contract includes providing design, supply, installation and commissioning of mass transit solutions.

-The metro line will have an international standard gauge with 3kV of overhead power supply.
+The metro line has an international standard gauge with 3kV of overhead power supply.
 The aerial catenary contract for line one of the metro was awarded to a consortium of Siemens, Camargo Corrêa and Andrade Gutierrez.

-The metro line will use 11 four-car trains initially.
-The trains, with a capacity to accommodate up to 1,250 passengers, will run at an average speed of 37km/h.
+The metro line uses 11 four-car trains initially.
+The trains, with a capacity to accommodate up to 1,250 passengers, run at an average speed of 37km/h.
 Hyundai Rotem supplied six four-car trains for line one in 2008.